dm4t2/vue-currency-input/docs/config.md

 The range of accepted values as object `{min, max}`.
 Default is `undefined` (no value range).
 The validation is triggered on blur and automatically sets the respective threshold if out of range.

-### autoSign

-Whether the minus symbol is automatically inserted or prevented to be inputted depending on the configured `valueRange`.
-Default is `true`.

 ### useGrouping

 Whether to use grouping separators such as thousands/lakh/crore separators.